pohara60/cross_number/README.md

 ## Puzle Types

+The puzzles are presented in the order they were developed.
+Some have been re-developed with later versions of the solver, these have the suffix _2_.

 The Notes column in the table below refer to the type of clue solver logic, which has progressed over time:
 - Manual solver, e.g. [solveA15](lib/primecuts/primecuts.dart).
 - Variable solver with callback for expression, e.g. [solveA2 calls solveVariableExpression](lib/sequences/sequences.dart)